 Cut out all the pieces following the instructions on the fabric.

 Spread fabric glue on the edges of the inside of the pocket except the top.

 Glue the pocket on the back of the background mat.

-Place a heavy book over the glued pocket and let stand for 1-2 hours.
+Place a heavy object over the glued pocket and let stand for 1-2 hours.